 Recalling Decision 21 (EC-75) – Consideration of reports of oversight bodies, in which the Executive Council decided to request the Secretary-General: (a) Given the items discussed under agenda item 6.4 (EC-75/INF.
 6.4(1) and EC-75/6.4(2)) relating to Human Resources matters, to develop a comprehensive protocol for dealing with cases of sexual harassment, workplace harassment, and inappropriate conduct in the workplace, taking into account the importance of protecting the well-being of WMO staff,

 Noting that, according to Decision 21 (EC-75), this protocol must incorporate treatment guidelines for all staff, including but not limiting the investigation of the actions to hierarchical personnel,

+Noting further the fragmented nature of anti-fraud related policies and procedures requests the Secretary-General to develop a specific comprehensive anti-fraud policy and present it to EC-77 [Shumakov],

-Decides to adopt the Protocol on Prohibited Conduct as presented in the annex to this decision.
+Decides to adopt the Protocol on Prohibited Conduct as presented in the annex to this decision with the understanding that the protocol may be amended and expanded, as necessary to conform with UN system best practices, including with regard to ensuring a victim/survivor-centered approach to sexual harassment [Graham];

+Requests the Staff Association to provide a verbal and written report to the Executive Council annually as part of the standing human resources agenda item [Graham].

 See the annex to the present decision.